 I do have a keen legal sense, a well-functioning brain and a strong drive for justice and fairness.
 For three years, I worked as a legal secretary at Clifford Chance, a leading English law firm, where I laboured many days, evenings, nights and weekends alongside highly paid and very capable top lawyers and legal secretaries to supplement my income.

 In addition, I have appeared in court as a defendant during eviction proceedings for rent arrears.
 Eviction for arrears is very common in the UK and nothing to be ashamed of.
 It is often just as coincidental as breaking an arm or a leg, developing appendicitis, getting the flu, or slipping on a wet leaf on the pavement.
 I have also gone to court as a litigant in person, but I can’t say much more about that for legal reasons.
 I learned a lot from that experience.

 I have even spent time in a British police cell after having been arrested as a result of what appeared to be a prank.
 (Foreigners who happen to drop by on this page and get a bewildering “what the heck?!” feeling after reading this should know that British jokes do not have that overall feel-good quality that foreign humour usually has, but produce Schadenfreude, and are often carried out anonymously.
 Most British humour resembles hazing.
 It expresses contempt.
-Britain is still a bit of wild west cowboy country in some regards though its culture has also many oppressive tendencies, which are a reflection of Victorian values.
+Britain is still a bit of wild west cowboy country in some regards though its culture has also many oppressive tendencies.
 You get used to it all, eventually, if you’ve lived here long enough, and I have.)

-I don’t handle criminal matters, however.
+I don’t generally handle criminal matters, however.
 I like the chattel torts, and consider human rights very important.
 I enjoy the intellectual challenge of these legal areas.
-I particularly want to help people who face eviction due to rent arrears and have taken an interest in the legal angles of policing.
+I particularly want to help people who face eviction due to rent arrears and have also taken an interest in the legal angles of policing.
 Because of my background in science and technology, I also understand medicoscientific angles, such as medical problems caused by environmental pollution.